-This MD&A contains forward-looking information that relates to the Corporation's current expectations and views of future events.
-In some cases, this forward-looking information can be identified by words or phrases such as "may", "might", "could", "will", "expect", "anticipate", "estimate", "intend", "plan", "indicate", "seek", "believe", "predict", or "likely", or the negative of these terms, or other similar expressions intended to identify forward-looking information.
+This MD&A includes certain "forward looking information" within the meaning of applicable Canadian securities legislation (collectively, "Forward-Looking Information").
+Forward-looking information can be identified by words or phrases such as: "may", "might", "could", "will", "expect", "anticipate", "estimate", "intend", "plan", "indicate", "seek", "believe", "predict", or "likely", or the negative of these terms, or other similar expressions or references to future periods.
+All information other than historical facts, included in this MD&A that address activities, events or developments that the Corporation expects or anticipates will or may occur in the future, including such things as future business strategy, competitive strengths, goals, expansion and growth of the Corporation's business, operations, plans and other such matters is intended to identify forward-looking information.
 Statements containing forward-looking information are not historical facts.

-The Corporation has based this forward-looking information on its current expectations and projections about future events and financial trends that it believes might affect its financial condition, results of operations, business strategy, and financial needs.
+The Corporation has based the forward-looking information on its current expectations and projections about future events and financial trends that it believes might affect its financial condition, results of operations, business strategy, and financial needs.
 The forward-looking information includes, among other things, statements relating to:

-- our anticipated cash needs, and the need for additional financing; - our development of our product candidates for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - our ability to develop new routes of administration of our product candidates, including parenteral, for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - our ability to develop new formulations of our product candidates for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - the successful development and commercialization of our current product candidates and the addition of future products and product candidates; - the ability of our product delivery technologies to deliver our product candidates to inflamed and/or fibrotic tissue; - our intention to build a pharmaceutical brand and our products focused on addressing inflammation and fibrosis in heart disease, including acute myocarditis, recurrent pericarditis, and heart failure; - the expected medical benefits, viability, safety, efficacy, effectiveness, and dosing of our product candidates; - patents and intellectual property, including, but not limited to, our (a) ability to procure, defend, and/or enforce our intellectual property relating to our products, product formulations, routes of administration, product candidates, and associated uses, methods, and/or processes, and (b) freedom to operate; - our competitive position and the regulatory environment in which we operate;
+- our anticipated cash needs, and the need for additional financing; - our development of our product candidates for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - our ability to develop new routes of administration of our product candidates, including parenteral, for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - our ability to develop new formulations of our product candidates for use in testing, research, pre-clinical studies, clinical studies, and commercialization; - the successful development and commercialization of our current product candidates and the addition of future products and product candidates; - the ability of our product delivery technologies to deliver our product candidates to inflamed and/or fibrotic tissue; - our intention to build a pharmaceutical brand and our products focused on addressing inflammation and fibrosis in heart disease, including, but not limited to, acute myocarditis, recurrent pericarditis, and heart failure;

-- the molecular targets and mechanism of action of our product candidates; - our financial position; our business strategy; our growth strategies; our operations; our financial results; our dividend policy; our plans and objectives; and - expectations of future results, performance, achievements, prospects, opportunities, or the market in which we operate.
+- the expected medical benefits, viability, safety, efficacy, effectiveness, and dosing of our product candidates; - patents and intellectual property, including, but not limited to, our (a) ability to procure, defend, and/or enforce our intellectual property relating to our products, product formulations, routes of administration, product candidates, and associated uses, methods, and/or processes, and (b) freedom to operate; - our competitive position and the regulatory environment in which we operate; - the molecular targets and mechanism of action of our product candidates; - our financial position; our business strategy; our growth strategies; our operations; our financial results; our dividend policy; our plans and objectives; and - expectations of future results, performance, achievements, prospects, opportunities, or the market in which we operate.

 In addition, any statements that refer to expectations, intentions, projections, or other characterizations of future events or circumstances contain forward-looking information.
-Forward-looking information is based on certain assumptions and analyses made by the Corporation in light of the experience and perception of historical trends, current conditions, and expected future developments and other factors we believe are appropriate and are subject to risks and uncertainties.
-The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
-The forward-looking statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
-These statements are only predictions based upon our current expectations and projections about future events.
+Forward-looking information is based on certain assumptions and analyses made by the Corporation in light of the experience and perception of historical trends, current conditions, and expected future developments and other factors it believes are appropriate and are subject to risks and uncertainties.
 Although we believe that the assumptions underlying these statements are reasonable, they may prove to be incorrect, and we cannot assure that actual results will be consistent with this forward-looking information.
 Given these risks, uncertainties, and assumptions, prospective investors should not place undue reliance on this forward-looking information.
 Whether actual results, performance, or achievements will conform to the Corporation's expectations and predictions is subject to a number of known and unknown risks, uncertainties, assumptions, and other factors, including those listed under "Risk Factors", which include: